oberon-git/linux/README.md

 # Description
-A repository of files to customize a Linux environment
+A repository of files to customize a Linux environment.

 # Installation
-Run the following command from the root of the repository
+Run the following command from the root of the repository.
 ```
 . install.sh
 ```